pabloskewes/cltj/Readme.md

 # CompactLTJ

 CompactLTJ is a C++ library that provides an implementation of the Compact Leapfrog Triejoin (CLTJ) algorithm.
-This algorithm uses a compact representation of the tries to support the Leapfrog Triejoin algorithm, which is a well-known algorithm for evaluating SPARQL queries.
-The CompactLTJ library is based on the Succinct Data Structure Library (SDSL) and provides a fast and memory-efficient way to evaluate SPARQL queries on RDF datasets.
+This algorithm uses a compact representation of the tries to support the Leapfrog Triejoin algorithm, which is a well-known algorithm for evaluating Basic Graph Pattern queries (BGPs).
+The CompactLTJ library is based on the Succinct Data Structure Library (SDSL) and provides a fast and memory-efficient way to evaluate BGPs queries on RDF datasets.

 # Table of contents
 - [Building the code](#building-the-code)